Employee Reporting Procedure

 Investigative Report.
 Within the investigation period stated above, the Investigator shall prepare an investigative report.

 Notice of Investigation Outcome.
 The Title IX Coordinator shall notify the Complainant in writing of the investigation outcome within 10 Working Days of completing the report.
-If the outcome is that this Executive Order was not violated, the notice shall inform the Complainant of his/her right to file an appeal under Article VII.
+If the outcome is that this Nondiscrimination Policy was not violated, the notice shall inform the Complainant of his/her right to file an appeal under Article VII.
 A separate written notice shall be provided to the Accused indicating whether the allegations at Level I were substantiated.
-If the investigation outcome is that this Executive Order was not violated, the Accused shall also be informed of the Complainant’s right to file an appeal.
+If the investigation outcome is that this Nondiscrimination Policy was not violated, the Accused shall also be informed of the Complainant’s right to file an appeal.